PicNet/PicNetML/README.md

 of git just follow these steps:

 - Clone the repo: git clone https://github.com/PicNet/PicNetML.git
-- Reference the Ml2 project in your project
+- Reference the PicNetML project in your project
 - Add a reference to all DLLs in the lib directory (root directory only)
 - That’s it, that's all the NuGet package does